taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex3_Manage_M365_Groups.md

 9. On the **Review and finish adding group** window, review the information and if anything needs to be changed, select the appropriate **Edit** option; otherwise, select the **Create group** button at the bottom of the page.

-10. On the **New group created** window, note the message that appears at the top of the page that indicates it may take up to 5 minutes before the group appears in the list of active groups.
+10. On the **New group created** window, the message that appears at the top of the page that indicates it may take up to 5 minutes before the group appears in the list of active groups.

 	Since you will adding additional groups, under the **Next step** section towards the bottom of the page select **Add another group**.
 If you already closed this window, then from the **Active groups** page, select **Add a group**.